C.J. Abrams Player Props: Nationals vs. Mariners

 Mariners Pitching Rankings

+- The pitching staff for the Mariners has a collective 9.1 K/9, the ninth-best in the league.

-- The Mariners have the seventh-ranked team ERA across all MLB pitching staffs (3.83).
+- The Mariners have the seventh-ranked team ERA among all MLB pitching staffs (3.82).

-- Mariners pitchers combine to surrender the second-fewest home runs in baseball (76 total, one per game).
+- Mariners pitchers combine to give up the fourth-fewest home runs in baseball (78 total, one per game).

-- Castillo makes the start for the Mariners, his 16th of the season.
-He is 4-6 with a 2.89 ERA and 101 strikeouts through 87 1/3 innings pitched.
+- Woo (1-1) takes the mound for the Mariners in his fifth start of the season.
+He's put together a 5.09 ERA in 17 2/3 innings pitched, with 25 strikeouts.

-- In his last outing on Wednesday against the New York Yankees, the righty tossed five innings, giving up three earned runs while surrendering four hits.
+- In his most recent outing on Thursday against the New York Yankees, the righty went 5 1/3 scoreless innings while surrendering two hits.

+- In four games this season, the 23-year-old has a 5.09 ERA and 12.7 strikeouts per nine innings, while allowing a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.